 There are many free personality and interest inventory tests and assessments located around the Internet.
 Though one must know that these tests attempt to mimic The MBTI test at no or sometimes a low cost to you, they are neither valid nor proven to assess your personality, nor are they what you are searching for.
 The MBTI assessment has been rewritten for validity and cross-culturally tested for over 40 years and cannot be replaced by replicas that attempt to mimic its legitimacy.
-Being that The MBTI Profile is quite affordable, there really is no reason to look elsewhere, unless consumers are simply unaware of the fact that these copycats are just that.
+Being that The MBTI® is quite affordable, there really is no reason to look elsewhere and not be administered the genuine MBTI® line of assessments.

 Why Choose Career Assessment Site for the MBTI® Test?

 - Receive online access to the MBTI test at the lowest prices on the web.

 - Complimentary email support for any assessment based questions.

 White Glove Customer Service

 Here at Career Assessment Site, whether you are a career counselor, a corporate CEO, a college student, seeking a career change or personality assessment, we provide our unique “white glove” customer service to every customer.
 We provide complementary email and telephone support, while taking great care in managing your account whether you have taken a single test, multiple tests, or have multiple clients.
 We track your orders, keeping an organized database of you and/or your clients assessments and consultation progress, all of which are electronically filed in a secure confidential server, which is backed-up to a safe electronic environment in-case of computer or server failure.
 Your records will be kept and can be accessed for several years after your purchase as a courtesy from Career Assessment Site with a free reprint service of your assessment(s) at anytime if you misplace or lose your or your client’s original report(s) as another free-of-charge courtesy.